PowerShellCrack/PSAutopilotReadinessCheck/README.md

 ## Future plans

 - WPF UI
-- Make it modular
+- Make it modular (Json controlled)
 - Logging (cmtrace format)
-- support assignment filters
+- Support assignment filters
 - Check if device is assigned at least one compliance policy (to ensure device will be compliant)
 - Check if device is part of a device filter
 - Check if device is assigned a device category